-If you decide to refinance, make sure to shop around with multiple lenders to find the best rates.
-And keep in mind that even though national interest rates are low right now, the specific rates you may get will depend on personal factors like your credit score and debt-to-income ratio.
+If you decide to refinance, make sure to shop around with multiple lenders to find the best refinance rates.
+And keep in mind that even though average interest rates are low right now, the specific rates you may get will depend on personal factors like your credit score and debt-to-income ratio.

 Before you jump on the refinance bandwagon, take a close look at your income stability.
 If you’re not entirely secure, think twice before embarking on a refinance loan journey.